ubccr/xdmod-python/docs/developing.md

 # Instructions for developers

+## Testing the code

+A testing script is available in `tests/ci/bootstrap.sh`.
+It requires Docker Compose and `yq`.

 ## Releasing a new version

 1. Make a new branch of `xdmod-data` and:
     1. Make sure the version number is updated in `xdmod_data/__version__.py`.
     1. In `README.md`: